astronomer/astro-blog/posts/eliminating-barriers-between-dbt-and-airflow.md

 ![DAG including two task groups for the “dbt_run” and “dbt_test” tasks](../assets/eliminating-barriers-between-dbt-and-airflow/expanded_dbt_model.png)

 Our dbt utility parser also creates the following datasets off of each `dbt test` BashOperator.
-These can be viewed in the `Browse >> DAG Dependencies` menu as well as the `Datasets` menu and are important for setting cross DAG
+These can be viewed in the `Browse >> DAG Dependencies` menu as well as the `Datasets` menu and are essential for setting cross DAG
 dependencies:

 ![DAG Dependencies view for the jaffle_shop DAG](../assets/eliminating-barriers-between-dbt-and-airflow/resulting_datasets.png)